AnushaSankaranarayanan/query-aggregator-service/README.md

     "count": 0
 }

+Error querying one of the servers curl --location --request GET 'http://localhost:9000/api/v1/query?sortKey=relevanceScore&limit=3'

+{
+    "code": 500,
+    "status": "ERROR",
+    "message": "QueryHandler internal error.
+Refer to logs for further details error calling URL: https://raw.githubusercontent.com/assignment132/assignment/main/duckduckgo.json1.
+Details: status code unexpected, statusCode 404.
+Response body: 404: Not Found", "data": null,
+    "count": 0
+}

 ```
 ## Known caveats
 * Swagger assets are included in the service.
 Moving that to a common module would be a sensible choice
-* Currently , this service does not return an error if either of the URLs doesn't respond.
-It just logs the errors in such cases and proceeds with the rest.
-This could be improved with a robust error handling mechanism
+* Currently , this service returns a 500 response even if a single error occurs.
+This could be improved after an elaborate internal discussion within the team
 * Currently, the sort is on ascending order.
 This could be driven by a query parameter
+* The URLs are hardcoded in the service.
+This could be moved to an environment variable
 * Build tags(fake and real) are used for unit testing.
 Alternatively , we could use mocks
 * The service is not guarded currently
 * Logrus is being used for logging.
 We could use this as a middleware to prevent initializing in multiple places